hiawvp/parallel_block-insertionsort/readme.md

 A sorting algorithm based on ordered block insertions, Journal of Computational Science,

-## PBiS
+## Parallel Block Insertion (PBiS)

-OpenMP-based parallel implementation of Block-InsertionSort
+An OpenMP-based parallel implementation of Block-InsertionSort

 ## Requirements